pubmania/pubmania.github.io/_pages/about.md

     non-technical stakeholders and decision makers to ensure constant and timely flow of relevant information across the project.
--   Experience of working and managing projects in both accelerated (Agile) as well as controlled (waterfall) development models.
+-   Experience of working and managing projects in both accelerated (Agile) as well as controlled (waterfall) development models and delivering in traditional on-prem as well as DevOps driven cloud deployments
--   Managing multiple projects with team size of 4 to 80 team members with budgets of up to 8M GBP.
+-   Managing multiple projects and programmes with large remote team size (80+)and budgets of up to 12M GBP.
--   International and domestic background in delivery of efficiency changes and transformation programmes.
+-   Over 13 years of Business Transformation Programme and Project Management experience spanning across Financial Services (Insurance and Banking), Aero-space, Manufacturing, Printing and FMCG sectors.
--   Over 10 years of Business Transformation Programme and Project Management experience in the UK spanning across Financial Services (Insurance and Banking), Aero-space, Manufacturing, Printing and FMCG sectors.
+-   Proven technical expertise in database technologies (MSSQL, MySQL and various BI Suites), web technologies and using Python for data analysis
--   Proven technical expertise in database technologies (MSSQL, MySQL, Talend and various BI Suites)
+-   Thorough knowledge of DevOps methodology and associated technologies (Git, Github, GitLab, Ansible, Puppet, Jenkins, Selenium, Kubernetes) and platforms (Azure, AWS).

 ------------------------------------------------------------------------